Tania Bryer

 Tania Bryer (born 5 July 1962) is a British broadcaster who is affiliated with global television network CNBC.
 She is host and executive producer of the series CNBC Meets with Tania Bryer and is a regular presenter of The CNBC Conversation.
 In 2017, Bryer was host and executive producer of CNBC's travel series, Trailblazers.
-She also contributes to CNBC's live programmes Squawk Box Europe and Street Signs.
+She also contributes to CNBC's live programming.
 Bryer also appears weekly on Sky News Sunrise reviewing the news stories of the day.

 Early life

 Bryer was educated at Queen's College, London and obtained a Bachelor of Science degree in politics at the School of Foreign Service at Georgetown University, Washington, D.C., from which she graduated in 1984.

 Career

 After beginning her career in a sales position at Vogue magazine, Bryer joined Sky News in 1991 as a weather presenter.
 The following year she replaced Ulrika Jonsson on TV-am's daily morning show, Good Morning Britain.
 In 1997, Tania was involved in a segment of the satirical show Brass Eye in which she warned of the dangers of "cloud damage".
 Bryer has presented fashion and entertainment shows such as The Supermodels and Showbiz Weekly and presented and co-produced the critically acclaimed Newsmakers series and a six-part series on the fashion industry for Sky News.
 She also hosted Basic Instincts, a twelve-part series on human behaviour for Sky One.
 Bryer joined CNBC International in 2011 as Host and Executive Producer of CNBC Meets with Tania Bryer.
 Alongside CNBC Meets with Tania Bryer, The CNBC Conversation and Sky News Sunrise, in 2017 Bryer was host and executive producer of CNBC's travel series, Trailblazers.

 She has covered the 2012 Olympic Games in London for Foxtel and has also contributed on Radio 4's Today programme, ITV's This Morning and appeared on BBC's Celebrity Masterchef and in the series finale of US television drama, The Royals.
 She has written for various publications including OK! magazine, and has been the London correspondent for the New York City-based CBS shows Entertainment Tonight and Inside Edition.